joshgoebel/keyszer/README.md

     sudo useradd keymapper

-...then ask udev to use ACL to give our new user access to everything:
+...then use udev and ACL to grant our new user access:

 */etc/udev/rules.d/90-keymapper-acl.rules*